Dansby Swanson Player Props: Cubs vs. Brewers

-Dansby Swanson -- 3-for-4 with an RBI in his most recent game -- will be in action for the Chicago Cubs versus the Milwaukee Brewers, with Brandon Woodruff on the mound, on April 1 at 2:20 PM ET.
+After going 3-for-4 with a double in his most recent game, Dansby Swanson and the Chicago Cubs take on the Milwaukee Brewers (who will hand the ball to Eric Lauer) at 2:20 PM ET on Sunday.

-He racked up three hits (going 3-for-4 with an RBI) in his last game against the Brewers.
+He had three hits (going 3-for-4 with a double) in his last game against the Brewers.

 Dansby Swanson Game Info & Props vs. the Brewers